levkk/rwf/docs/docs/controllers/response.md

 ## Creating responses

 To create a response, you can just instantiate the [`Response`](https://docs.rs/rwf/latest/rwf/http/response/struct.Response.html) struct and populate the body with the right content.
-The most popular response types have their own instantiation methods in Rwf:
+The most popular response types have their own instantiation methods:

 === "HTML"
     ```rust